syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migrate-from-Office-Automation-to-Syncfusion-XlsIO/Wrap-Text-in-Excel.md

 documentation: UG
 ---

-# Wrap Text in Excel
+# How to apply Wrap Text in Excel

 When a text is too long for the width of a cell, the lengthy text will spill over into the cell right to it, if it is an empty cell.
 But, if the cell right to is occupied, only a portion of the lengthy text appears.
 Wrapping text is a key feature, which wraps text in Excel and allows fitting a long text in a single cell.